The Bancorp Bank, National Association logo

 Visit The Bancorp Bank, National Association

-The Bancorp is best for fintech companies, commercial businesses, and institutions seeking banking infrastructure and specialized lending solutions—not for individual consumers.
+The Bancorp is profile signals for fintech companies, commercial businesses, and institutions seeking banking infrastructure and listed lending solutions—not for individual consumers.
 The critical caveat is that this is an exclusively B2B bank; retail customers cannot open accounts or access services directly and must work through an intermediary fintech platform or business relationship.

 • Fintech companies and digital payment platforms needing banking infrastructure and program sponsorship